 The leadership program: For the leadership training program, the MI brought in distinguished experts to help honorees advance their careers in the industry.

-- The program, consisting of general sessions and preselected breakouts, covered a range of must-have professional skills, such as negotiating.
+- The program, consisting of general sessions and preselected breakouts, covered a range of must-have professional skills, including negotiating.
 It also featured industry executives and STEP Ahead alumnae who provided firsthand accounts of their experiences in manufacturing, along with advice for navigating a career in the industry.

 The awards ceremony: The awards gala took place on Thursday night.
 Nearly 600 guests gathered in person, adhering to strict health and safety protocols, including a vaccination requirement, while hundreds tuned in online.
 The program featured: